 The PAP is managed by Project Coordinator, Natasha Bowden, is hosted by SERCUL and supported by the Department of Biodiversity, Conservation and Attractions.

-The current nutrient load in the Swan Canning is 251 tonnes of nitrogen and 26 tonnes of phosphorus per year.
-We need to reduce the nitrogen load by 49% and the phosphorus load by 46% to achieve acceptable river health.
+The Swan Canning Water Quality Improvement Plan (2009) found that the current nutrient load to the Swan-Canning river system was 251 tonnes of nitrogen and 26 tonnes of phosphorus per year.
+It found that we need to reduce the nitrogen load by 49% and the phosphorus load by 46% to achieve acceptable river health.
 Recent research by DBCA’s Biodiversity and Conservation Science found that we’ve reduced nutrient inputs by approximately 20%, but we still have a long way to go.

 Learn more about the PAP and how you can help reduce nutrients flowing into our waterways click here.